Jeffboat property being auctioned off after closing in 2018

 This is the first major step after Jeffboat closed in April of 2018.

 “This is really the first step in the recovery for all of these machines to be put back together somewhere else and get put to work.
-I really feel good about that, we're the first step in rejuvenating and getting things going again” Ronald Moore/President, Plant & Machinery, Inc. said.
+I really feel good about that, we're the first step in rejuvenating and getting things going again,” said Ronald Moore who is the President of the auction company, Plant & Machinery, Inc.

-Moore says they have bidders from all of the world, bidding through their website.
+Moore says they have bidders from all over the world, bidding through their website.

-It wasn't just businesses looking for good deals a lot of locals who worked in the facility years ago came to walk that property and look for sentimental items.
+It wasn't just businesses looking for good deals, watch what a longtime employee of Jeffboat has to say about walking through the plant.

 The auction will run through Sept.19 9 a.m. – 8 p.m.